 - 1. Enter the name and data type for the array you want to create. - 2.
-If all the elements in the array will have the same initial value, enter the initial value. - 3.
-Choose Tools, Make Array, press <Alt + A>, or right click the mouse. - 4.
+If all the elements in the array will have the same initial value, enter the initial value.

+- 3. Choose Tools | Make Array, press <Alt + A>, or right click the mouse and select Make Array. - 4.
 Enter the array length in the dialog box.
 The range is from 2 to 999. - 5.
-The index numbers (0...x-1) will appear behind the data type of the variable. - 6.
-The word array will be displayed in the initial value field if the initial value for any element in the array has been entered. - 7.
-To initialize or change the initial values of the elements in the array, move the cursor to the initial value field.
+The index numbers (0...x-1) will appear behind the data type of the variable where x is the length specified. - 6.
+The word '...ARRAY...' will be displayed in the initial value field if the initial value for any element in the array has been entered. - 7.
+To initialize or change the initial values of the elements in the array, move the cursor to the initial value field and press the <Enter> key.
 If no initial value was entered before the array was declared, then there will be no value for any elements.
 If an initial value was entered before the array was declared, that initial value will be duplicated for all elements in the array.